commerceblock/docs/source/guardnode-guide/index.rst

 Guardnode guide
 ===============

-A step by step guide for setting up the Guardnode stack that includes a CommerceBlock service chain full node, a client chain full node and guardnode daemon guardning the client chain.
+A step by step guide for setting up the Guardnode stack that includes a CommerceBlock service chain full node, a client chain full node and guardnode daemon guarding the client chain.

 1. Running the service chain full node
 --------------------------------------